SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 How Does Panda Research Help?

-The data collected through surveys is then provided to the companies who are doing the surveys.
+The data collected through their survey sites is then provided to the companies who are doing the surveys.

 What is Panda Research?